jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Us Now

-We can't speak a word of polar bear, but we understand how they get resources and procreate.
-We thus understand their fate pretty well.
-You don't need to speak English to understand the yellings fest of today's ideological politics.
+We can't speak a word of polar bear, but we understand the adaptions that get them resources.
+We thus understand the fate of a bulky, white, and flesh eating predator in a melting artic pretty well.
+You don't need to speak any English to understand the yellings fest of today's ideological politics.

+Today's ideologies get their resources from Industrial Age technology that is now long past its life expectancy.
+What else is there to do but fight over the decreasing amount of seals killed in the pack ice every year.

-We're stuck in the Industrial Age.
-Like the Germans looking at Caesar's brige, we're mystified by the technology of the Internet Age.
-We don't understand how it will change our society and ourselves, so we don't climb the ladder.
+Evolution doesn't care about our stories anymore than the polar bears.
+Life needs lifeforms that harvest enough energy to procreate.
+Evolution is happening to us right now, but we're fighting it instead of accepting change.
+Our evolution isn't inevitable.
+Like the Germans looking at Caesar's brige, we're mystified by Internet Age technology.
+We don't understand how it will change our society and ourselves.
+There isn't even a field of study (yet) to learn how technological evolution morphs humans to its requirements.

+So we haven't started the the next chapter in the ongoing story of Life.

-Instead, we continue industrailzing society, with too many roads, cars, homes, planes, one-time-use products, and other industrial goods.
-These tools cannot give a return on their investment because they're dinosaurs living in the Ice Age so to speak.
-Instead of being helpful levers of power in your small journey to collect resources and procreate, our tools rely on huge marketing and ideological storytelling to keep their users interested.
+Instead, we continue industrailzing society, with too many large roads, cars, homes, planes, televisions, one-time-use products, and other mass-produced goods.
+These tools cannot give a return on their investment because they're dinosaurs trying to live in the Ice Age.
+Instead of being "no-brainer" levers of power in your quest to collect resources and procreate, our aging tools rely on huge marketing and extreme ideological storytelling to keep their users engaged.

 We need to re-invent all of our civilization to upgrade ourselves into the Internet Age.
-But because we believe in old philosophies, we're like Cinderella before she decided to disobey her stepmother or martial artists before mixed-martial arts; we follow old rules that keep us walking in circles using old tools.
+But because we believe in old philosophies, we're like Cinderella before she decided to disobey her stepmother or martial artists before mixed-martial arts; we follow old rules that keep us walking in circles using old tools in a expired way of Life.

 We thus keep hitting chutes as taxes get more confusing.
 School prepares students less for the job market.
 Insurance gets more expensive.
 And there are many more topics trending badly.

-Professors tell students not to use ChatGPT, Wikipedia, and any other tool that makes learning easier, as if the job market is looking for students who use card catalogues.
+Like the Cinderella's stepmother, there are lots of leaders fighting our ascension to the Internet Age.
+Professors tell students not to use ChatGPT, Wikipedia, and any other tools that makes learning easier, as if the job market is looking for students who know how to use card catalogues.
 Corporate bosses insist workers must drive into a corporate office while the paying customer has no say.
+Bureaucrats keep making citizens use actual paperwork to use government services because using searchable `.txt` files is too easy.

-Because we don't have a new philosophy pointing a ladder saying "let's innovate", regular people are left trying to decide if Conservative or Progressive ideology lets them justify why they get priority consideration from the dwindling carcus of the Industrial Age.
+Because we don't have a new philosophy reminding everyone we "innovate or die", regular people are left trying to decide if Conservative or Progressive ideology lets them justify why they get priority access from the dwindling carcus of the Industrial Age.

-- My parents or grandparents were abused and disadvantaged so I deserve preferencial help.
+- My parents and grandparents were abused and disadvantaged so I deserve preferencial help.
-- My parents or grandparents were smart and hard working so I deserve an easy life.
+- My parents and grandparents were smart and hard working so I deserve preferencial treatment.
 - Neither of us knows how to start a web server.

-Today's raging ideological converts are like Cinderella or martial artist pleading for help, but not reaching for the tools to change their fate.
+Today's raging ideological converts are pleading for help, but unlike Cinderella or martial artist, they don't know how to reach for the tools to change their fate.

 We've delayed evolution to the Internet Age for so long, the chance to bring the debt, inflation and the cost of living rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the Internet Age has passed.
-Life has killed 9.999999999% of all prior species who failed to harvest enough resources to procreate.
+Life has let die 99.9% of all prior species because they failed to harvest enough resources to procreate.
+Industrial Age ideologues and societies are writing themselves on that list.

+We don't have a Julius Caesar to build a bridge to the Internet Age.
+No one's been there before.
+We must venture into the unknown.

-Without a new story to guide people towards evolution, people have no choice but to fight for their tool's and therefore their ideology's survival.
-Why would anyone in a government job not support government's redistribution of wealth via larger social probrams?
-Likewise, why would anyone inside a large corporation not support corporate profiteering if that's why pays the increasingly harder to pay bills?
+But without a new story to guide people towards evolution, people have no choice but to fight for their tool's and therefore their ideology's survival.
+Conservatives keep talking about wealth generation, and Progressives keep talking about wealth distribution, because that's ideology of their respective tools.
+In a dying Industrial Age economy, why would anyone in a government job not support government's redistribution of wealth via larger social probrams?
+Likewise, why would anyone inside a large corporation not support corporate profiteering if that's what pays the increasingly harder to pay bills?

-Stuck in an dying, yet still industrializing society, forces everyone into a one-sided jobs, and therefore enforces one-sided interests and therefore one-sided politics.
+Because we'r all stuck in an dying, yet still industrializing society, everyone is forced into a one-sided jobs with one-sided interests.
+Therefore people have one-sided, and increasingly extreme, politics.

-Every transition to a new chapter in the story of technological life is first filled with civil wars as old ideologies struggle to keep their tools alive.
-Eventually regular people start reaching for new levers of power as revolutions motivate regular people try to kickstart the game of evolution over the antagonism of elitism, racism, sexism, and other fake stories used to prevent technological evolution.
+Every transition to a new chapter in the story of technological Life is first filled with civil wars as old ideologies struggle to keep their tools alive.
+Eventually regular people start reaching for new levers of power as revolutions motivate the frontline to kickstart the game of evolution.
+In their way is the stepmother justifying her status with elitism, racism, sexism, and other fake stories, all of which are just versions of antagonism to delay technological evolution.

-The answer is to merge the two ideologies we have into a new philosophy.
+In its highest form, politics discusses what direction a society should take.
+Good politics is like a healthy nervous system directing resources to address the pain society feels.
+We today are feeling pain that is usually in recent history, but it will only increase as our tools can't solve our problems.
+The answer to our stagnation is to create is to merge our ideologies into a new philosophy that tells everyone innovation, adapatation, evolution, and frontline pain reductions is the gold standard of right or wrong.

 Mixed-ideological politics will only come when we climb the ladder to the Internet Age.

-Set the Progressives, who love to be weird and creative, loose but focus their creativity to inventing an Internet Age civilization.
-Let the greedy Conservatives, who love to build things for profit, but make sure they only earn money when they build the new civilization Progressives imagine.
+Set the Progressives--who love bing weird and creative--loose but focus their creativity to inventing an Internet Age civilization.
+Let the Conservatives--who love to build things for profit--be free, but make sure they only earn money when they build the new civilization Progressives imagine.

-The lessons of every transition to a new age is the same; frontline pain is the definition of good and bad, because curing human pain is a universal langauge for us, the same as it is for polar bears and other lifeforms.
-Prior revolutions have earned frontline feedback in our legislature, executive, and consumer markets.
-But not within our companies or bureaucracy.
+The lessons of every transition to a new age is the same; frontline pain is the definition of good and bad, because curing pain is a universal langauge for us, polar bears, and every other lifeform.
+Pain is Life's way of telling individuals to change their behavior before it's too late.
+Prior revolutions made sure the human nervous system advanced itself to encorporate ever more pain receptors to frontline feedback.

+We know have feedback mechanisms in place for our legislature, executive, and consumer markets.
+But not within our companies, bureaucracies, and jobs.

+In our jobs we're still the martial artits listening to old leaders and Cinderella without freedom to choose our tools.
+Our politics is a reflection of the tools we use to make a living.
+To quell our political extremims with mixed-ideological politics requires we upgrade our economics so we each freely "mix and match" tools while earning a living, to bring  our ideology towards moderation, efficiency, and evolution.
+This cross-polination of tools and techniques in our economy might be called "bumblee economics".

 So, you must be you're own mixed-martial arts trained Cinderella and pickup whatever tools helps improve your future.
 But to do these things you must look past the rules that govern you today.
 This mixed-ideological politics is brought to you inside a nice new political philosophy called Techvolution.

 Keep reading, and you'll climb the ladder to Internet Age.
 Jeff Goldblum says it's inevitable, why would anyone not follow him?

->If there's one thing the history of evolution has taught us, it's that life will not be contained.
+>If there's one thing the history of evolution has taught us, it's that Life will not be contained.
 Life breaks free.
 It expands to new territories.
 It crashes through barriers.
-Painfully, maybe even.. dangerously, but and...well, there it is....life...finds a way.
+Painfully, maybe even.. dangerously, but and...well, there it is....Life...finds a way.

 [Ian Malcolm, Jurassic Park](https://www.youtube.com/watch?v=kiVVzxoPTtg)

 <p v-if="rdegg">💚<img src="/assets/rates-down.png" alt="rates-down logo" style="width: 23px; display: inline; vertical-align:bottom;"> F the mixture of failure and fortune. <img src="/assets/rates-down.png" alt="rates-down logo" style="width: 23px; display: inline; vertical-align:bottom;">💚</p>

-- The purpose of a political philosophy is to rise above daily politics and create a shared vision for society.
-Only when a body politic works together can its members build a healthy ecosystem where everyone can better themselves.
-The mark of a good philosophy is one that makes people realize humans are not the final judge of right or wrong.
-As it is for all creatures, evolution ultimately decides if we are harvesting resources good enough to procreate and keep our civilization going.